tvooo/thesis/Design.md

 ## Sketching

 One could argue that sketching is part of the earlier exploration phase, rather than of the prototyping phase.
-However, next to sketching different ideas, the author also sketched different possible implementation for one feature that seemed valuable to the design solution: *highlighting*.
+However, next to sketching different ideas, the author also sketched different possible implementations for one feature that seemed valuable to the design solution: *highlighting*.
+Highlighting of scopes through different colours—text or background colours—makes deeply nested scope more visible and thus directly addresses the problem of *lookup performance*.

 The basis for the sketches were printouts of the same source code, each leading to a different way of highlighting.

-(scans here)

 #### Active scope, inclusive